Drawings on this page are from my online or live seminar

 Here is a way of temporarily reducing the excessive over-fire (OF) draft on an oil-fired boiler

-The proper way to reduce the draft is install a properly sized stainless steel chimney liner.
+The proper way to reduce the draft is to install a properly sized stainless steel chimney liner.

 The over-fire draft should never exceed a -.04 on a flame retention oil burners installed on negative draft boilers.
-When draft is excessive the flame becomes unstable and may start bouncing off the combustion head and usually becomes noisier.
+When the draft is excessive, the flame becomes unstable and may start bouncing off the combustion head, and usually becomes noisier.
 This condition can create soot and head carbon build-up.
-The amount of soot is caused by how excessive the OF draft is and how unstable the flame becomes.
-On pressure fired equipment the reading should be done at the breach of the appliance.
-Many of these units the breech draft should be "0" and not over -0.03" w.c.
+The amount of soot is caused by the excessive OF draft and the instability of the flame.
+On pressure-fired equipment, the reading should be done at the breach of the appliance.
+Many of these units, the breech draft should be "0" and not over -0.03" w.c.

 Refer to manufacturers I&O manuals for proper draft readings.